kbutz13/kbutz13/README.md

 - 👋 Hi, I’m @kbutz13
 - 👀 I’m interested in ...JavaScript, Cypress, QA, Development, learning!
 - 🌱 I’m currently learning ...Cypress and JS
-- 📫 How to reach me ... linkedin, meesage me here!
+- 📫 How to reach me ... linkedin, message me here!

 <!---
 kbutz13/kbutz13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.